galexrt/container-node_exporter-textfiles/README.md

 # docker-node_exporter-smartmon

-This Docker image needs to be run in privileged mode, for `smartctl` to be able to collect the SMART values.
+This Docker image needs to be run in privileged mode for most of the scripts in the `prometheus-community/node-exporter-textfile-collector-scripts` repository, e.g., for `smartctl.sh` it is needed to be able to collect the SMART values.

-Image available from Quay.io and Docker Hub:
+Image available from Quay.io and Docker Hub (make sure to use the latest available (git) tags):

 * `quay.io/galexrt/node-exporter-smartmon:v1.2.0`
 * `galexrt/node-exporter-smartmon:v1.2.0`